-The Servicemembers Civil Relief Act is an important law that provides protections to those with active military status.
-Because of the vulnerabilities that servicemembers face, Congress has protected their interests at home while they are serving their country.
+The Servicemembers Civil Relief Act is an important law that provides protections to service members with active military status.
+Because of the vulnerabilities that service members can face, Congress has protected their interests at home while they are serving their country.

-Therefore, servicemembers are entitled to certain protections under the SCRA.
+Under the SCRA, members of the military are entitled to certain protections.
 These include protections against foreclosure, eviction, repossession and other court actions.
-The SCRA also guarantees servicemembers a 6% interest rate under certain circumstances.
-This interest rate can apply to mortgages, car loans, credit card debt, student debt and more.
+The SCRA also guarantees service members a 6% interest rate under certain circumstances.
+This interest rate can apply to mortgages, car loans, credit card debt, student loan debt and more.

-While plaintiffs are not barred from taking civil action against active-duty servicemembers, they must follow certain protocols, including determining military status before proceeding with a court case.
+While plaintiffs are not barred from taking a civil action against active-duty military personnel, they must follow certain protocols, including determining military status before proceeding with a court case.

 Bankruptcy Protections Under the SCRA

-Before forcing a debtor with active military status into bankruptcy court involuntarily, creditors must first obtain an affidavit as to military service.
+Before forcing a debtor with military status into bankruptcy involuntarily, creditors must first obtain an affidavit as to military service.
 This requires an SCRA verification.

-If the results of the search show that the defendant is on active duty, then the SCRA entitles the servicemember to a 90-day stay of proceedings.
-Afterward, the court may choose to grant a further stay based on need.
+If the results of the search show that the defendant is on active duty, then the SCRA entitles the service member to a 90-day stay of proceedings.
+Afterwards, the court may choose to grant a further stay based on need.

 Stay in Compliance with the SCRA

-Attempting to bring an active military status servicemember to court without providing an affidavit as to military service or taking any civil action against them is a serious offense under the SCRA.
+Attempting to bring a service member to court without providing an affidavit as to military service or taking any civil action against them is a serious offence under the SCRA.
 Those who fail to comply with this important law may face harsh fines or even criminal penalties.